Windows setup¶

 Purge Windows’s horrifically unnecessary built‐in apps.
 In an unmistakably irresponsible choice, Windows comes with Candy Crush.
 Err on the side of assuming they’re useless and shouldn’t be there.
 Kill it with fire (1).

-Then install the Windows Developer Mode.
+Install the Windows Developer Mode.
 Go to the start menu and type features.
-Navigate to Apps and Features → Manage optional features → add feature → Windows Developer Mode → install
+Navigate to Apps and Features ➤ Manage optional features ➤ add feature ➤ Windows Developer Mode ➤ install.

-.
-Enable OpenSSH.
-Disable unnecessary Optional Features—which is most of them, including the Telnet Client, Windows Media Player, and PowerShell 2.0.
-Uninstall Notepad and Wordpad.
+Also enable OpenSSH, uninstall Notepad and Wordpad, and disable other unnecessary Optional Features – which is most of them.
+These include the Telnet Client, Windows Media Player, and PowerShell 2.0.

 Feature | On? |